 Not a musical theater fan?
 Well, let’s look at your other hobbies!
 Do you like to read, paint, write, build furniture, scrapbook, sing, dance, sleep, swim, cook, build models, race RC cars, or do anything with your free time that makes you happy?
 Seriously, these are all great sources of inspiration.

-Get Portraits of Your Favorite Sport or Activity
+Your Favorite Sport or Activity

 Do you enjoy any sports?
 Baseball, football, hockey, basketball, or lacrosse?
 How about an activity like fly fishing, horseback riding, ballet, gymnastics, hiking, or lifting weights?
 One of my all-time favorite portrait concepts was of a mom lifting weights in the gym.
 She wanted to celebrate getting back into shape in time for her son’s first birthday.
 How freaking cool is that?!